ChristianIvicevic/deployonfriday.io/posts/2020/11/wtf-is-a-sparse-array.md

 // -> [0, 1, 2, 3, 4]
 ```

-Personally I like to use the last snippet for a more customizable `range` function unless the project I am currently working already has included [`rambda`](https://ramdajs.com/) which provides its own [`range`](https://ramdajs.com/docs/#range) method out of the box.
+Personally I like to use the last snippet for a more customizable `range` function unless the project I am currently working on already has included [`rambda`](https://ramdajs.com/) which provides its own [`range`](https://ramdajs.com/docs/#range) method out of the box.

 ```tsx
 const range = (size: number, startAt = 0) =>